 Some 6,500 km of CO2 pipelines has been operating for years, primarily in the United States.
 More recently, a number of these pipelines have been used for CO2 re-use or carbon capture and storage (CCS) operations in Europe and the Americas.
 Valuable experience and lessons learnt are available from these projects relevant for all phases of CO2 pipeline projects:, from early identification to execution and operation.

 The Global CCS Institute is pleased to have held the first Venezuela specific webinar on Wednesday 18 December from 9:30-10:30am (Venezuelan Standard Time).
 This webinar series will be presented in Spanish, and is part of the Global CCS Institute’s capacity development program in the Americas.

-Join us on 17 December 2013 for a special Global CCS Institute webinar featuring Daniel Fernandez-Poulussen, from Spain’s Public Research Foundation – Ciuden.
-Daniel will introduce us to the extensive program of public engagement and outreach activities that have been undertaken for the onshore CO2 storage project (the Hontomin Project) taking place in the village of Hontomin, North West Spain.
+On 17 December 2013 a special Global CCS Institute webinar was held featuring Daniel Fernandez-Poulussen, from Spain’s Public Research Foundation – Ciuden.
+Daniel introduced us to the extensive program of public engagement and outreach activities that have been undertaken for the onshore CO2 storage project (the Hontomin Project) taking place in the village of Hontomin, North West Spain.